Poznań: Culture and heritage

 Poznań has several museums as well as cinemas, including multiplexes and art-house institutions.
 The Rozbrat social centre, a squatted former factory in Jeżyce, serves as a home for independent and open-minded culture.
-It hosts frequent gigs, an anarchist library, vernissages, exhibitions, annual birthday festival in October, poetry evenings and graffiti festivals.
+It hosts frequent gigs, an anarchist library, vernissages, exhibitions, an annual birthday festival in October, poetry evenings and graffiti festivals.
 The city centre has many clubs, pubs and coffee houses.

 A popular venue is Malta, a park with an artificial lake situated in its centre.
 On one south bank of the lake there are ski and sleigh slopes of Malta Ski centre, and on the opposite bank a large complex of Termy Maltańskie swimming pools.

 Poznań Zoological Garden has two facilities.
 The Old Zoo is one of the oldest in Poland, established in 1874 just west of the city centre.
 The large 116 ha New Zoo was opened to the public in 1974, becoming second largest in Poland in terms of area.
 It is located on a hilly forest area with six large ponds at the eastern city's wedge of greenery, beyond the Malta lake.
 There is a dedicated and adored by children Maltanka mini-railway, that starts the route near the Śródka roundabout.